psathyrella/partis/docs/quick-start.md

 ### Quick start

 There are a lot of different partis [subcommands](subcommands.md), but probably the first thing you want to do is run `partition` on a fasta input file `/path/to/yourseqs.fa`.
-This groups the sequences into clonal families and then annotates each family (with V gene, naive sequence, etc).
+This will group the sequences into clonal families, and then annotate each family with V gene, naive sequence, etc.
-Assuming you don't pass it a parameter dir, it will first infer parameters, including germline inference.
+Assuming you don't pass it a parameter dir, it will also first infer parameters, including germline inference.

 ```/path/to/<partis_dir>/bin/partis partition --infname /path/to/yourseqs.fa --outfname /path/to/yourseqs-partition.yaml```.